gagejustins/gagejustins.github.io/_posts/2017-02-06-early-stage-investors-align-with-founders.md

 ---
 layout: post
-title: "How different stages of investors align with founders"
+title: "How different stages of investors align with founders: do early stage VCs have an advantage?"
 date: 2017-02-06
 ---

-## Earlier investors may naturally more in-sync with their founders than their later stage counterparts
 To say that there’s disagreement about whether VCs are aligned with their founders would be a serious understatement.
 There seem to be two competing narratives about those creatures known as Venture Capitalists operate:

 <ol>